KrankenWargen/CustomDelegates/README.md

 1. delegates and events-
 2. dependency injection containers-
 3. extensions for functional programming workflows-
+4. attributes for handling the control flow
-4. grpc API for farm resources negotiations
+5. grpc API for farm resources negotiations
-7. no error throw but return results as FP suggests
+6. no error throw but return results as FP suggests
-8. nosql, or better, a fresh database choice
+7. nosql, or better, a fresh database choice
-9. CI/CD integration with webhooks for local deployment in docker or k8s
+8. CI/CD integration with webhooks for local deployment in docker or k8s
-10. coming soon..
+9. coming soon..

 -work.